 - 1/8 teaspoon finely ground black pepper

-1 Cream butter until soft; add sugar, and beat until light and fluffy.
+1 Beat the butter until soft; add sugar, and beat until light and fluffy.
 Add vanilla and eggs, and beat until fluffy.
 Add molasses and beat until well-mixed.

-2 Sift the dry ingredients; add to the mixture, 1/3 at a time.
+2 Vigorously whisk together the dry ingredients (flour, baking soda, salt, cinnamon, ground ginger, finely ground black pepper) in a bowl and add to the butter/sugar/egg mixture, 1/3 at a time.
 Mix only until the dry ingredients become incorporated.

 3 Line a 9" x 5" loaf pan with plastic wrap, so that some hangs over the outsides.
 Press the dough into the bottom of the pan.
 Pack it tightly, and try to make the top as level as possible.
 Cover the dough with the plastic overhangs.
 Freeze until very firm, preferably overnight.